kris701/BugDefenders/README.md

 # TDGame

 ## TODO List
+- [ ] Multipathed maps?
+- [ ] "Support" turret
+    - E.g. a turret that does not shoot but increases range of others.
 - [ ] Encrypt user data
     - Just so that you cant just as easily give yourself buffs and stuff
     - Maybe only do this in release mode, since it will be a hassle while debugging